marbl/canu/documentation/source/parameter-reference.rst

   If set, do not remove raw overlap output from either mhap or overlapInCore.
 Normally, this output is removed once the overlaps are loaded into an overlap store.

+saveReadCorrections <boolean=false.
+  If set, do not remove raw corrected read output from correction/2-correction.
+Normally, this output is removed once the corrected reads are generated.

 saveIntermediates <boolean=false>
   If set, do not remove intermediate outputs.
 Normally, intermediate files are removed once they are no longer needed.